derpen/LeSite/content/posts/creating-server-0.md

 # Installing Arch

 Here, I'll tell you how to install Arch.
-If you don't plan on using Arch, you can skip this section and scroll down to the next part where we will be doing post install configuration (auto login without password and stop laptop from suspending whenenver lid is closed).
+If you don't plan on using Arch, you can skip this and scroll down to the next section where we will be doing post install configuration.

 Installing and using Arch is not an easy feat, but succesfully doing so would give you so much knowledge and insights on how linux system works.
 If you are just starting to learn linux, eventually, at some point in your life, you will learn to install Arch.
 It's an unavoidable pipeline, so might as well have it happen now, right?
 After this section, you can finall tell your friends, that you indeed, "use Arch btw".